 If you are really worried about getting your WordPress site hacked (which you should be), you better follow my 10 tips that I’ve described above besides installing bunch of plugin and slow down your site for no good reason.

 As I said in the beginning I’ve been using these tips on my own site along with my client’s site from 4 years now and none of them get hacked ever.
 Not for a single time.
-But no matter what you don’t forget the importance of point 1, because always remember that a fast and secure hosting is the base of your site’s speed and security and please never ever use hosting services like GoDaddy, Bluehost, Hostgatore, JustHost, Hostdime etc. These companies are just bunch of crap who sells crappy hosting at an extremely cheap price.
-But you will end up having a slow and unsecure hosting experience.
+But no matter what you do, don’t forget the importance of point 1, because always remember that a fast and secure hosting is the base of your site’s speed and security and please never ever use hosting services like GoDaddy, Bluehost, Hostgatore, JustHost, Hostdime etc. These companies are just bunch of crap who sells crappy hosting at an extremely cheap price.
+But you will end up having a slow and insecure hosting experience.

 The list that I’ve provided above all of them are great hosting providers with fast and secure server like my own server and hosting plans.